-Meet Shane Ledford, CYT, Core Community Teacher for the Midwest Alliance for Mindfulness (MAM) and soon to be graduate of our 200-Hour Mindfulness Teacher Training Certificate Program.
+Meet Shane Ledford, CYT, Core Community Teacher for the Midwest Alliance for Mindfulness (MAM) and graduate of our 200-Hour Mindfulness Teacher Training Certificate Program.
 He has advanced training in Yin Yoga and he’s has studied walking meditation (“Kinhin”) and Forest Therapy (“Shinrin-Yoku”).
 You’ll also discover he’s quite the movie buff!
 Here is what he had to say about his mindfulness journey:

 “I believe I have been on a mindfulness journey for most of my life, but was not conscious of it (as I was not aware of the term “mindfulness” until the past 10+ years).
 And, for the last few years, I have begun to attribute my original spark and lineage into mindfulness back to when I saw the original “Star Wars” in theaters as an 11 year-old in 1977.
 While I was amazed at the ships, creatures, and overall space story, it was the underlying “spiritual philosophy” that really fascinated me (at that age, I didn’t truly understand it…but knew something was there).
 I was intrigued by the wise sage Obi-Wan Kenobi and his ability to “sense” things that others could not see/feel, and his willingness to want to teach this meaningful “secret” to his student, Luke.
 My fascination, of course, would be amplified even greater a few years later with the introduction of Yoda…and for what I now-realize as his mindfulness teachings.